gravitational/teleport/rfd/0166-tpm-joining.md

 }
 ```

+### vTPMs

+vTPM (virtual TPM) refers to software which emulates the functionality of a TPM,
+without necessarily being backed by a physical TPM.

+These come in multiple forms:

+- A software TPM running on the host intended for use in development and testing
+- A TPM offered to a VM by the hypervisor, which may or may not be backed by a
+  physical TPM.
+Some implementations use a physical TPM available to the
+  hypervisor to secure the vTPMs available to the VMs.
+- A TPM offered to containers running ona a host, which may or may not be backed
+  by a physical TPM.
+Some implementations use a physical TPM available to the
+  host to secure the vTPMs available to the VMs.

+vTPMs expose the same interface as a physical TPM and for our purposes are
+effectively indistinguishable.
+It may be possible to identify a vTPM by the
+lack of an EKCert or an EKCert signed by a CA that is not a TPM manufacturer's.
+This difficulty ultimately means it would be fruitless to attempt to do so.

+vTPMs may not offer the same guarantees as a physical TPM, this varies depending
+on the implementation.
+For example, a simulator TPM intended for use in testing
+is likely to offer none of the guarantees.
+On the other hand, a vTPM offered
+by a hypervisor may offer the same guarantees as a physical TPM, unless the
+hypervisor has been compromised.
+Operators must fully understand the limitations
+of their chosen implementation.

+Regardless, for the purposes of TPM joining, we do not need to distinguish or
+change behaviour based on the "realness" of the TPM.
+It is ultimately the
+responsibility of the operator to ensure that their TPM implementation meets
+their security requirements.

 ## Product Considerations

 ### Licensing

 The TPM join method will be restricted to Enterprise/Cloud licensed clusters.

+This should be enforced by the Auth Server at join time.

 ### Improvement: Platform Attestation